steen-elv/copper-print-gallery-spec/docs/architecture/decisions/adr-auth0-authentication.md

 2. Okta: Similar to Auth0, but Auth0 was preferred due to better documentation and developer experience.

 ## Related Decisions
-- Choice of Heroku as deployment platform
+- Heroku Deployment Strategy for Copper Print Gallery
 - System requirements specification

 ## References